 If you’re not a fan of the packaged granola bars on the shelves these days, try these mouthwatering no bake trail mix granola bars!
 Not only are they no bake (which in this case, translates to hardly any effort!), but they’re also naturally sweetened for a chewy granola bar you can feel good about eating!

-When I sat down and brainstormed about what kind of granola bars I wanted to make here for the blog, I had SO many ideas… but I quickly narrowed it down to something that had a lot of great texture, flavor, and was reasonably healthy (it is the start of the new year after all).
+I wanted a bar that had a lot of great texture, flavor, and was reasonably healthy (it is the start of the new year after all).
 That’s when it hit me… TRAIL MIX!!

-These trail mix granola bars would be perfect to pack in a cooler for a road trip, or to bring to a kid’s baseball game.
-Just make sure to bring plenty, because people won’t be able to stop at just one bite… there won’t be any “sharing” going on lol.
-My daughter took one bite and her eyes got all huge as she announced, “best. granola bar. ever!”.
-Yep, I was all smiles at that point!
+These trail mix granola bars would be perfect to pack in a cooler for a road trip.
+Just make sure to bring plenty, because people won’t be able to stop at just one bite!

 Feel free to switch up the nuts/seeds/fruit combos and create your own perfect combination!